OpenMined/PSI/SECURITY.md

 which scales linearly with the size of the larger set.
 This is of particular concern when performing PSI between a constrained device (cellphone) holding a small set, and a large service provider (e.g. WhatsApp), such as in the Private Contact Discovery application.
-The Client set size affects the algorithmic complexity in linear time O(n).
+Assuming a bloom filter is used, the Client set size affects the algorithmic complexity in linear time O(n), with a constant number of lookups.
 The bloom filter has linear size in the server's set, hence the algorithmic complexity of our protocol is O(n).
+However, a bloom filter requires a large number of lookups on each query, if the false positive rate is low.
+An alternative is the Golomb Compressed Set, which requires O(n log n) time due to sorting operations, but in practice takes around 25-30% less space than a bloom filter.